 The knowledge of these powers is passed down from the elders through the generations.

-The Navajo are part of a larger culture area that also includes the Pueblo people, Apache, Hopi, Ute, and other groups that also have their own versions of the Skinwalker, but each includes a malevolent witch capable of transforming itself into an animal.
+The Navajo are part of a larger cultural area that also includes the Pueblo people, Apache, Hopi, Ute, and other groups that also have their own versions of the Skinwalker.
+Each includes a malevolent witch capable of transforming itself into an animal.

-Among these tribes, a number of stories and descriptions have been told throughout the years about the Skinwalkers.
+Among these tribes, several stories and descriptions have been told throughout the years about the Skinwalkers.

-Sometimes, these witches evolved from living their lives as respected healers or spiritual guides, who later chose to use their powers for evil.
+Sometimes, these witches evolved from living as respected healers or spiritual guides who later chose to use their powers for evil.
 Though they can be either male or female, they are more often male.
-They walk freely among the tribe during the day and secretly transform under the cover of night.
+They walk freely among the tribe during the day and secretly transform under the cover of the night.

-In order to become a Skinwalker, he or she must be initiated by a secret society that requires the evilest of deeds – the killing of a close family member, most often a sibling.
-After this task has been completed, the individual then acquires supernatural powers, which gives them the ability to shape-shift into animals.
-Most often, they are seen in the form of coyotes, wolves, foxes, cougars, dogs, and bears, but can take the shape of any animal.
+To become a Skinwalker, he or she must be initiated by a secret society that requires the evilest of deeds – the killing of a close family member, most often a sibling.
+After completing this task, the individual acquires supernatural powers, which give them the ability to shape-shift into animals.
+They are often seen as coyotes, wolves, foxes, cougars, dogs, and bears, but they can take the shape of any animal.
 They then wear the skins of the animals they transform into, hence, the name Skinwalker.
-Sometimes, they also wore animal skulls or antlers atop their heads, which brought them more power.
-They choose what animal they wanted to turn into, depending on the abilities needed for a particular task, such as speed, strength, endurance, stealth, claws, and teeth, etc. They may transform again if trying to escape from pursuers.
+Sometimes, they also wore animal skulls or antlers atop their heads, giving them more power.
+They choose what animal they want to turn into, depending on the abilities needed for a particular task, such as speed, strength, endurance, stealth, claws, teeth, etc. They may transform again if trying to escape from pursuers.

 Because of this, the Navajo consider it taboo for its members to wear the pelt of any predatory animal.
 However, sheepskin, leather, and buckskin are acceptable.

-The skinwalkers are also able to take possession of the bodies of human victims if a person locks eyes with them.
-After taking control, the witch can make its victims do and say things that they wouldn’t otherwise.
+The skinwalkers can also take possession of the bodies of human victims if a person locks eyes with them.
+After taking control, the witch can make its victims do and say things they wouldn’t otherwise.